hkayrad/conduit3d/CODING_CONVENTION.md

 - Avoid redundant comments

 ## 5. Error Handling
-- Catch only specific exceptions
+- Return exceptions to the user as Response<T>.Failure
 - Log errors with context

 ## 6. Dependency Injection